Aaron Hibell

 Aaron Hibell (born April 9, 1996) previously known as Hibell, is an English DJ, record producer, composer and electronic artist.

-He's best known for his distinct music production which has been described as a cinematic blend of orchestral productions with techno and trance music.
+He is best known for his distinct music production which has been described as a cinematic blend of orchestral productions with techno and trance music.
 His music production has earned him coverage and praise from electronic music outlets.

-His most notorious releases includes "Benevolence", an original song from the soundtrack of the Apple TV+ film, Tetris.
-A remix of Ludwig Göransson's "Destroyer of Worlds" from Oppenheimer.
-Most recently, in 2024, Hibell uploaded on his SoundCloud account a remix of Billie Eilish, "CHIHIRO" which went viral on social media.
+Hibell's most popular releases include "Benevolence", an original song from the soundtrack of the Apple TV+ film Tetris, as well as remixes of Ludwig Göransson's "Destroyer of Worlds" from Oppenheimer and Billie Eilish's "Chihiro" which gained attention on social media.

-Hibell's work has been played live by electronic acts such as Martin Garrix, Adriatique, Amelie Lens, ARTBAT, and many more.

 Early life

-Hibell was raised in a small village in the North of London, England.
+Hibell was raised in a small village in the Midlands, England.
 After finding his passion for making music he chose to drop out his studies at University, to focus full-time on making music.
 Inspired by classical music, Aaron started making beats in his bedroom and shortly he went to release his first mixtape on SoundCloud.

 Career

 2021-2023: Monastery of Sound and Twilight Zone

-On October 16, 2021, Hibell released his debut mixtape titled, Monastery of Sound.
+On October 16, 2021, Hibell released his debut mixtape titled Monastery of Sound.
 The project which contains eleven tracks served as an introduction to Hibell's production style, blending orchestral productions with electronic music.
-The mixtape included his debut single "Clint Eastwood", which was named after the American actor and director.
-A remix of Olivia Rodrigo's 2021 single "Deja Vu" which served as the mixtape second single, and a remix of Bruno Mars' 2011 single "Talking to the Moon".
-The project received critical acclaim, and online attraction which lead Hibell to release two additional mixtapes, further establishing his unique sound design.
-Monastery of Sound (Vol. II) in 2022, and Monastery of Sound (Vol. III) which was released on 2023.
+The mixtape included his debut single "Clint Eastwood", which was named after the American actor and director, a remix of Olivia Rodrigo's 2021 single "Deja Vu" which served as the mixtape's second single, and a remix of Bruno Mars' 2011 single "Talking to the Moon".
+The project received critical acclaim and online attraction which led Hibell to release two additional mixtapes, further establishing his unique sound design; Monastery of Sound (Vol. II) in 2022, and Monastery of Sound (Vol. III) in 2023.

-In 2023, Hibell formed part of the soundtrack of the film Tetris which premiered at SXSW, he worked alongside Scottish award-winning composer, Lorne Balfe, who took care of the original score, Aaron contributed with the song "Benevolence".
+In 2023, Hibell formed part of the soundtrack of the film Tetris which premiered at SXSW; he worked alongside Scottish composer Lorne Balfe, who took care of the original score.
+Hibell contributed with the song "Benevolence".
 Later on, Hibell released his debut extended play Twilight Zone under his own independent record label, all-time high.
-Shortly after, he uploaded a re-working of Swedish composer Ludwig Goransson, "Destroyer of Words" from the film Oppenheimer which was met with positive reviews.
+Shortly after, he uploaded a re-working of Swedish composer Ludwig Goransson's "Destroyer of Words" from the film Oppenheimer which was met with positive reviews.